thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 # Summary

 Resample hypotheses at every step in a manner inspired by particle-filters.
 This is the first step for Monty to interact with multiple objects and recognize compositional objects.
+The newly sampled hypotheses will come from:
+1) a subset (uniformly sampled) of new hypotheses initialized based on the current step observation.
+2) a set of newly sampled hypotheses from the distribution of the most likely hypotheses.
+3) a subset of the old hypotheses based on the metric representing the most likely hypotheses.

 # High-Level Motivation

-In an unsupervised learning experiment setup, Monty may be presented with multiple objects in a single episode.
+In an unsupervised experiment setup, Monty may be presented with multiple objects in a single episode.
 Ideally, we would like to move away from the traditional data loading setup of machine learning where there is a strict definition of an epoch, episode and step.
 As Monty starts to interact with the real world, the definition of epoch and episode will start to fade away and we'll be left with simple time discretization (i.e., step).
 The current definitions are:
-* Epoch: Used by the experiment class to denote one full pass through all the objects
+* Epoch: Used by the experiment class to denote one full pass through all the objects at a specified rotation
 * Episode: Denotes a change in object
 * Step:  Denotes a single sensation and action in the sensorimotor framework.

-Real world interactions do not have epochs or episodes (these are only used for performance benchmarks), instead we could imagine the agent wondering around in a multi-object dynamic environment.
+Real world interactions do not have epochs or episodes (these are only used for performance benchmarks), instead we could imagine the agent wandering around in a multi-object dynamic environment.
 The objects can be occluded, moving, or even disappearing behind new objects.
+The objects could also be compositional, such as logo on a coffee mug.

-**We want Monty to handle dynamic environments by seamlessly switching from one object to another as it's sensors move around on the different objects.**
+**We want Monty to handle dynamic environments by seamlessly switching from one object to another as it's sensors move around on the different - potentially compositional - objects.**

+*We note that for learning, we will continue to assume for now that Monty learns about objects in an isolated manner (i.e. one at a time), whether or not it receives a supervisory signal in the form of an object label.
+This is akin to a child holding an object and devoting it's attention to it at the exclusion of the rest of the world (something which the nearsightedness of infants may actually assist with).
+Relaxing this learning assumption would therefore be a separate topic for future work.*

 # The Problem
-Monty is designed to receive a weak supervision signal when the episode ends and a new episode begins (change of object).
+Monty is designed to receive a weak supervision signal during inference when an episode ends and a new episode begins (denoting a change of object).
 This signal performs a full reset of all states within Monty.
 This reset includes counters, buffer, goal state generators, learning modules and sensory modules.
 Additionally, this reset sets Monty back into Matching mode.
 The below figure shows where this resetting is done.
 Most resetting happens in the `pre_episode` functions of the Monty and SMs and LMs classes.

 ![Monty Reset Logic](0000_hypotheses_resampling/monty_reset_logic.png)